afbarnard/go-lbfgsb/README.md

 Wikipedia](http://en.wikipedia.org/wiki/L-BFGS) or in your favorite optimization textbook.

-This Go package provides a modern, intuitive interface to the [L-BFGS-B Fortran software](http://users.eecs.northwestern.edu/~nocedal/software.html) by the authors of the algorithm, Jorge Nocedal et al.
+This software provides modern, intuitive interfaces to the [L-BFGS-B Fortran software](http://users.eecs.northwestern.edu/~nocedal/software.html) by the authors of the algorithm, Jorge Nocedal et al.  Interfaces are provided for Go (Golang), C, and Fortran 2003.

 License